Evscion/Ciphergeard/README.md

 - **Future Enhancements**: There is a plan to add support for additional ciphers and potentially other languages in future releases.
 - **Contributing**: I would gratefully appreciate any help in improving this package!
 Please report any errors, bugs, performance/efficiency issues you may encounter.

+## Installation

+`pip install ciphergeard`

+## Documentation

+You can check out the detailed documentation at [Ciphergeard Documentation](https://ciphergeard.readthedocs.io/en/latest/index.html).

 ## Contact

-You can contact me on my email - ivoscev@gmail.com
+You can contact me on my email - ivoscev@gmail.com.